tc39/notes/meetings/2023-05/may-15.md

 CDA: There is also a +1 from JHD.

 USA: And that is it.
 So I think you have a lot of support.
 Would you like to conclude?

-MF : No I think that is all, thank you everyone.
+MF: No I think that is all, thank you everyone.

 USA: I guess we can spend a couple of minutes summarizing.
 How do we do this, and pull up the notes and do it collaboratively or?